GAIA-X4PLC-AAD/hd-map-asset-example/asset/README.md

 ### Description of the respective files

-📄 `manifest.json`:
+📄 `manifest_reference.json`:

 - *This manifest file defined the link structure depending on the domain sepecific asset.zip.
 It includes a context section defining namespaces for various terms, an identifier (`@id`) for the asset, and a type (`@type`) indicating it is a manifest.
-The `manifest:links` section contains multiple entries, each specifying a type of link (e.g., asset, data, media) with details such as relative paths, formats, and access roles.
-Optional metadata and visualization files are also included, with different access roles like `owner`,`registeredUser`, and `publicUser`.*
+The `manifest:links` section contains multiple entries, each specifying a type of link (e.g., license, simulation-data, media) with details such as relative paths, formats, and access roles.
+Optional metadata and visualization files are also included, with different access roles like `isOwner`,`isRegistered`, and `isPublic`.*

-📄 `domainMetadata.json`:
+📄 `hdmap_instance.json` (domain metadata):

 - *This JSON file describes the metadata and links associated with a high-definition map (HD map) used in the Gaia-X 4 PLC-AAD project.
 It includes a context section defining namespaces for various terms, an identifier (@id) for the HD map, and a type (@type) indicating it is an HD map.
-The `general` section provides details such as the name, description, and recording time of the HD map.
-The `links` section contains multiple entries, each specifying a type of link (e.g., asset, metadata, image, document, validation) with details such as URLs and types.
+The `DataResource` section provides details such as the name, description, and the GAIA-X metadata from the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/).
+The `manifest` section contains multiple entries, each specified by a category of link (e.g., simulation-data, metadata, media, documentation, validation-report) with details such as URLs and types.
 The `format` section specifies the type and version of the HD map format.
 The `content` section describes road types, lane types, and traffic direction.
 The `quantity` section provides measurements like length, elevation range, and counts of intersections, traffic lights, and signs.
 The `quality` section details precision and accuracy metrics.
 The `dataSource` section lists the data sources and measurement system used.
 Finally, the `georeference` section provides geolocation information, including the bounding box and geodetic reference system.*

-📄 `gxMetadata.json`:

-- *The GAIA-X metadata from the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/)*

 ### Create an asset